At which campus can I study this program?

 Program Description

 The B.A. in Russian provides the student with a command of spoken and written Russian and a general knowledge of the literature and culture of the Russian people.
-No previous study of Russian is required for admission to the major.
+For admission to the major students must have completed RUS 3 and RUS 410 or demonstrate an equivalent level.
 Study in Russia under the University's Education Abroad Program is available for qualified students.
-Students are advised to combine their study of Russian with another foreign language, English, history, political science, the Russian Area Studies minor, the Business/Liberal Arts minor, or the Linguistics minor.
+Students are advised to combine their study of Russian with another major or minor, such as another foreign language, English, history, political science, the East European Studies minor, the Business/Liberal Arts minor, or the Linguistics minor.
 Graduates of this program have found employment in international business, the U.S. government, in the educational and publishing fields, and in the travel industry.

 What is Russian?